 11 years since she first graced the famous stage, Amy MacDonald returns to play a special benefit gig for the Sunday Mail’s 7 Nights Sessions, with proceeds going to music therapy charity Nordoff Robbins.

-MacDonald, who hails from Bishopbriggs on the outskirts of Glasgow was joined on stage by Jimmy Sims, Thom Kirkpatrick and Sam Lewis, and ran thru a selection of her best hits and album tracks, plus the odd cover.
+MacDonald, who hails from Bishopbriggs on the outskirts of Glasgow was joined on stage by Jimmy Sims, Thom Kirkpatrick, and Sam Lewis, and ran through a selection of her best hits and album tracks, plus the odd cover.

 Kicking off with Under Stars and Spark, MacDonald followed on with Run then Pride.
-First big cheer of the evening was for her first single to hit the charts, Mr Rock & Roll.
-The capacity crowd, crammed in to see their idol was in full voice, and provided a great backing vocal on the track.
+The first big cheer of the evening was for her first single to hit the charts, Mr. Rock & Roll.
+The capacity crowd, crammed in to see their idol was in full voice and provided a great backing vocal on the track.